syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Formatting.md

 ---
 layout: post
-title: Formatting in SfSpreadsheet | Syncfusion
+title: Formatting in SfSpreadsheet | SfSpreadsheet | Syncfusion
-description: How to apply the styles and formats in SfSpreadsheet
+description: This section explains that how to apply the styles and formats in SfSpreadsheet for EssentialStudio wpf/Syncfusion.
 platform: wpf
 control: SfSpreadsheet
 documentation: ug